slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The best elevator pitch is the one that makes someone lean in and ask, «Tell me more.»"
 -- Guy Kawasaki [1954]*

 > *"When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
-Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
+Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes."
 -- x@jordanharbinger*

 > *"When you want to tell stories, be it startup pitches, or just stories about your experiences, always share them in three points, no more, no less.
 The human mind & the underlying world gravitates towards threes, look at any industry, typically the equilibrium points lie in threes.
 There are also numerous other examples that paint this phenomena.
 It’s a magic number for communication.
 Story tellers rule the world."